A lightweight BFT consensus protocol for blockchains: General consensus algorithm framework

-Let $B_0,B_1,\ldots, B_{l}$ be the current chain of block proposer~$P$ and $T=B_{r}$ for~$r \in \{0,1,\ldots, l\}$.
-Then the intuition behind an $\approve(k,p,T,P)$ message is that $P$ approves the blocks $B_{k+1},B_{k+1},\ldots, B_r$.
+Let $B_0,B_1,\ldots, B_{l}$ be the current chain of validator~$\validator$ and $T=B_{r}$ for~$r \in \{0,1,\ldots, l\}$.
+Then the intuition behind an $\approve(k,p,T,\validator)$ message is that $\validator$ approves the blocks $B_{k+1},B_{k+1},\ldots, B_r$.
 We require that $k < h(T)$ holds, such that a non-empty set of blocks up to block~$T$ is approved.
 Now, condition~\ref{condition_A_approval} of the \monoRule requires two approve messages to be for blocks with disjoint sets of heights.
 Note that, in particular, we cannot have $k=k'$ for two distinct messages as otherwise we would obtain $h(T)>k=k'$.
-Moreover, \ref{condition_B_approval} ensures that a block proposer only switches to another chain extending a different block with $>2/3$~prevotes if that block has no smaller height.
+Moreover, \ref{condition_B_approval} ensures that a validator only switches to another chain extending a different block with $>2/3$~prevotes if that block has no smaller height.

 We now describe how an approve message translates to prevote and precommit messages.